Who to use…who to use…

-I offer this information with experience as a professional detailer and business owner.
-I am the owner of a detail shop that specializes in quality paint protection film/clear bra, restorative detailing and paint correction in Conyers, Ga. -Detailed Designs Auto Spa.
+I offer this information with experience as a professional car detailer and business owner.
+I am the owner of a detail shop that specializes in quality paint protection film and clear bra, restorative detailing and paint correction serving the greater Atlanta area.

 This will be done by spending some time, on the phone or in-person, with the detailer and asking a few key questions.